ybanens/survey-tool/content/4-arrays.md

 8. Click the `Save and close button`.{% endcapture %}
 {% include card.md header="Create the question" text=text %}

-{% capture text %}Array answers have values on two axes â€“ Subquestions on the Y axis and Answer Options on the X axis.{% endcapture %}
+{% capture text %}Array answers have values on two axes Ð Subquestions on the Y axis and Answer Options on the X axis.{% endcapture %}
 {% include alert.md text=text color="info" %}

 {% capture text %}